Feedback Loops Are the Only Truth

 Feedback loops are the only truth.

-We want truth to be verbal.
-We want it to be explicit.
-We want truth to arrive like a letter in the mail, addressed to us, with clear instructions.
+We want it to arrive like a letter in the mail.

-But truth arrives like posture.
+But truth rarely shows up like that.

 They matter because they are how life confesses.